JasonDavies1/graphql-test/README.md

 additional installation of tools.
 By default, this is accessible at **http://localhost:8080/graphiql**

 From this interface you are able to see the available `Query` and `Mutation` types, along with the configurable response entities.
-There are 3 available interactions:
+There are 8 available interactions viewable in `resources/graphql/schema.graphqls`

-- List all current players (allPlayers)
-- List all items for a particular (allPlayerItems)
-- Add a new player (addPlayer)

 Using the left-hand pane of GraphiDQL you can enter your queries.

-## Example
+## Example - Retrieving all players

 The following query: